All Episodes

 Right.

-And we have a government or uh administration anyway, that won't even call a terrorist a terrorist.
+And we have a government or administration anyway that won't even call a terrorist a terrorist.

-The aspect is they both want to commit mass murder and then play the catch me if you can game, and then they'll take credit for their actions, and then you still, you know, they just want to play hide and seek.
+Aspect is they both want to commit mass murder and then play the catch-me-if-you can game, and then they'll take credit for their actions, and then you still, you know, they just want to play hide-and-seek.

 And the reason why I say that is because if you have a serial killer loose in your neighborhood, the very first thing that happens is a professional profiler comes in and builds a profiler based off the evidence of the murder.

-Yeah, no, and then the law enforcement and then hold a press conference and tells the community what to be on the lookout for.
+Yeah, no, they're going to alert the law enforcement and then hold a press conference and tells the community what to be on the lookout for.

 That's policing 101.